ArgonneCPAC/bnlhack19/README.md

 1. Install miniconda.

    I've been told it is better to keep it out of your home area, but that might just be my account.
 I made a directory on the global scratch area, symlinked it to my home area, and then installed there.

+   The global scratch area is `/hpcgpfs01/scratch`.

 2. Use `conda init` to setup your shell if you did not install it while doing miniconda.